JetBrains/bazel-bsp/README.md

 Simply create a `projectview.bazelproject` file, specify rules inside and run the server.
 If no such files will be found, by default entire project will be loaded.

+## Tests
+### End-to-end tests
+`e2e` directory contains end-2-end tests that check various scenarios of server usage.
+- `bazel run //e2e:all` - to run all tests
+- `bazel run //e2e:<specific test>` - to run a specific test (to see all possible tests, check the `e2e/BUILD` file)

+### Unit tests
+Most modules also have unit tests that can be run using `bazel test //<module>/...` or just `bazel test //...` to run all tests in the project.

 ## Extending
 In order to extend BSP server to other languages, make sure it can be supported with the current state of the  [BSP Protocol](https://github.com/build-server-protocol/build-server-protocol/tree/master/docs).
 Also, make sure there's a [client](https://build-server-protocol.github.io/docs/implementations.html#build-clients), that will be able to support those changes.